katjad/javascript101-handbook/careers.md

 Get involved with meet up groups.

-Go to tech events such a [TechSPARK](https://techspark.co/) and meet recruiting companies looking to hire.
+Go to tech events such as [TechSPARK](https://techspark.co/) and meet recruiting companies looking to hire.

 Keep up on the bleeding edge of technology and trends.